 5. Feed the birds – bring in the birds with a bird feeder

-Plant wildlife-friendly flowers in tubs, containers or planters.
+Plant wildlife-friendly flowers for balconies in tubs, containers or planters.
 Variety really is the spice of life.
 Choose different plants that flower at different times of the year, so insects can always find food.
 Here are our top five suggestions:

 - Grow a trough of herbs such as marjoram, thyme and sage.
 They’re all brilliant for bees, and your kitchen